DavidAnson/markdownlint/doc/Rules.md

 line with the start of the content of the parent list when a single space is used after the list marker.
 Indenting by 4 spaces is consistent with code blocks and simpler for editors to implement.
-Additionally, this can be a compatibility issue for multi-markdown parsers, which require 4-space indents.
+Additionally, this can be a compatibility issue for other Markdown parsers, which require 4-space indents.
 More information:
 <https://cirosantilli.com/markdown-style-guide#indentation-of-content-inside-lists>
 and <http://support.markedapp.com/discussions/problems/21-sub-lists-not-indenting>.